ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   IR and it's corresponding machine instruction

-For machine instruction selection, the better solution is represent IR and machine instruction by DAG.
+For machine instruction selection, the better solution is representing IR and machine instruction by DAG.
 In :num:`Figure #backendstructure-f8`, we skip the register leaf.
 The rj + rk is IR DAG representation (for symbol notation, not llvm SSA form).